 Frozen meals like Healthy Choice and Lean Cuisine offer a reasonably balanced meal, including protein, carbohydrates and vegetables.
 Total calorie counts range between 170 and 410 calories depending upon the meal.
 You can prepare these meals in your microwave at home or at the office and be ready to eat in less than five minutes in most cases.
 Although prepared frozen meals are more expensive than home-cooked foods, they are significantly more affordable than eating out.

 Lean Cuisine offers traditional frozen entrees, larger dinnertime selections and specialty spa meals, as well as panini sandwiches, quesadillas and pizzas.
 Healthy Choice offers entrees, complete meals with vegetables and desserts, all-natural selections and steamers that use innovative cooking techniques, as well as soups and shelf-stable meals.
-Both companies offer some ethnic selections, including Mexican- and Asian-inspired dishes.
+Both companies offer some Mexican- and Asian-inspired dishes.
 You can also find more traditional favorites, like pasta with Alfredo sauce, meatloaf and macaroni and cheese, in these diet meal brands.

 Whole Grains and Fiber